ECMWFCode4Earth/fire-forecast/README.md

   --i I [I ...], -InputPathList I [I ...]
                         Enter filepaths to inputdata (.nc fomat), needs at least a GFAS dataset with frpfire and offire variable
 ```
-The resulting timeseries can be used for the classical approches in `fire_forecast.evaluation`.
+The resulting timeseries can be used for analysing longer timeseries than the two day snippets that are used in the training of the models.
 #### 1.3 Cutting timeseries into 2 day samples for the deep learning models
 The goal of our models is to predict the fire radiative power of a full day, based on the fire of the previous day, its rate of measurement and meteorological data of the full 2 days.
 To split the long timeseries into 2 day samples, we use the `fire_forecast.data_preparation.cut_data` script.
 The script takes a netcdf file with the fire timeseries and the meteorological data and splits it into 2 day samples.
 Additionally it splits the data into train, test and validation sets.
 The usage is as follows:
 ```